How long will it take to finish?

 - A postgraduate degree will set you apart from your peers

 - Enhanced earnings potential: approximately 20% higher ultimate earning potential compared to a BSc (source: NSERC/Statscan)

-- Mostly coursework in first eight months
+- You complete course work in the first eight months of your program

 - Thesis students focus on a research project after completing their coursework